designedmind/2017/introduction.md

 involve an inner image may seem reasonable.
 After all, the idea of seeing as the observation of an internal performance on a phenomenal stage -- the dreaded "Cartesian theatre" -- is quite antithetical to the standard materialist picture.
-Since no-one takes _substance_ dualism seriously any more, perhaps there is a materialist tendency to over-compensate, tarring anything resembling the Cartesian model with the same brush.
+Since _substance_ dualism is so "obviously" wrong, perhaps there is a materialist tendency to over-compensate, tarring anything resembling the Cartesian model with the same brush.
 Unfortunately (and switching metaphors) this throws the baby out with the bathwater.